A camp for young people touched by terror

 "You won't get better by hurting anybody else, because the pain will still be there."

 In art class, Boeyum Kloven bobs her head and sings aloud to Taylor Swift's "Bad Blood."
 Her hair is dyed the color of an emerald sea and her lips let loose a smile.
-She catches the eye of Zoe Jacobs, 16, sitting across the table.
+She catches the eye of Zoe Jacobs

+, 16, sitting across the table.
 They point at each other and sing the lyrics together.

 Zoe's father, Jason Kyle Jacobs, worked in the World Trade Center.